National Corps: History

 The congress concluded with a "Nation March", which it organized with the Right Sector, a like-minded far-right organization with close ties to the National Corps.
 About 5,000 people took part in the torch-lit march from the Motherland Monument located in the National Museum of the History of Ukraine in the Second World War to Saint Sophia's Square.
 Some of the marchers wore or carried the yellow and blue symbol of the Azov Battalion, which resembles the Wolfsangel, a symbol associated with Nazism.
 October 14 is celebrated as the Defender of Ukraine Day, as a public holiday in Ukraine since 2015.

-In 2018, Olena Semenyaka became the international secretary of the party.
+In 2018, Olena Semeniaka became the international secretary of the party.

 In November 2018, the National Corps refused to support Ruslan Koshulynskyi and his campaign for the 2019 Ukrainian presidential election, and instead decided to nominate its own leader, Andriy Biletsky, as the common candidate of the Ukrainian nationalist camp.
 However, in late January 2019, Biletsky ruled out his participation in the presidential elections, and stated that he would concentrate all efforts "to bring our numbers to 50,000 people", and pledged to spearhead a successful campaign for the 2019 Ukrainian parliamentary election.

-In 2019, the Ukrainian government gave over 8 million hryvnias for "national-patriotic education projects” targeting Ukrainian youth, of which $30,000 "apparently" was allocated to several right-wing groups including National Corps.
+According to Bellingcat, in 2019, the Ukrainian government gave over 8 million hryvnias for "national-patriotic education projects” targeting Ukrainian youth, of which $30,000 "apparently" was allocated to several right-wing groups including National Corps.

-As part of its campaign for the 2019 Ukrainian parliamentary election, the National Corps formed a nationwide united party list with Svoboda, the Governmental Initiative of Yarosh, and the Right Sector.
-However, the resulting coalition only managed to win 2.15% of the popular vote, and since the coalition failed to pass the 5% threshold, it ultimately received no representation in the Verkhovna Rada.
+For the 2019 Ukrainian parliamentary election, the National Corps joined a nationwide united party list with Svoboda, the Governmental Initiative of Yarosh, and the Right Sector.
+However, the coalition only managed to win 2.15% of the popular vote, and since the coalition failed to pass the 5% threshold, it ultimately received no representation in the Verkhovna Rada.
 In addition, the National Corps also failed to win any single-mandate constituency seat.

+In 2019, it clashed with Ukraine's president Volodymyr Zelenskyy over his Steinmeier formula plan to give parts of eastern Ukraine limited autonomy, which the National Corps resisted.

 In the 2020 Ukrainian local elections the party gained 23 deputies (0.04% of all available mandates).

+After the 2022 Russian invasion of Ukraine, it suspended its political activities, with most of its activists involved instead in armed defence of the country.